 The new buying behavior can be fragmented and frustrating for both buyers and sellers.
-And the conduit to it all is virtual which relies on your ability to navigate relevant technology platforms like Zoom, TEAMS, GoTo Meeting, Google Hangouts, etc. The word we have received from buyers and sellers is that it’s a mixed bag of good and bad on how well the technology is being understood and used.
+And one of the conduits to it all is virtual selling which relies on your ability to navigate relevant technology platforms like Zoom, TEAMS, GoTo Meeting, Google Hangouts, etc. The word we have received from buyers and sellers is that it’s still a mixed bag of good and bad on how well the technology is being understood and used.
 The meetings that you’re conducting with your internal teams are often the same—some attendees are plugged in and ready, while others need to ramp up their participation and stop multitasking during calls.

 Our Virtual Selling Effectiveness (VSE) workshop is designed to help improve the use of technology to connect in the scenarios described above, as well as others.
 There are several things that hosts and attendees can do before, during, and after the meetings to increase the overall effectiveness.
 How well you and your teams are able to manage this new (ab)normal is a large factor in your overall success.